2018 proposed sale of ML&P to Chugach Electric

 Has the MOA sold a utility company in the past?

 Yes.
 In 1998, Anchorage residents voted to sell the Anchorage Telephone Utility.
 The MOA trust was established from the proceeds of that sale.

 What opportunities does the public have to weigh in on the sale?

-All Municipality of Anchorage voters have the opportunity to vote on the question of whether the sale should proceed in the April 2018 municipal election.
-If the proposed sale is approved by voters, the Municipality and Chugach will negotiate a contract governing the sale, and the contract will come before the Assembly via ordinance for consideration through the public hearing process.
+Now that Anchorage voters have approved moving forward with negotiations, the Municipality and Chugach will negotiate a contract governing the sale, and the contract will come before the Assembly via ordinance for consideration through the public hearing process.
 The Regulatory Commission of Alaska will also review the transaction in a public proceeding before the sale closes.

 Thursday, February 8, Rabbit Creek Community Council

 Thursday, February 15, Airport Heights Community Council

 Thursday, March 1, Turnagain Community Council